cedaro/better-internal-link-search/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Change keypress event for typeahead search results to work in Chrome.
+* Changed keypress event for typeahead search results to work in Chrome.
-* Add an action to the typeahead AJAX callback so custom P2P columns display.
+* Added an action to the typeahead AJAX callback so custom P2P columns display.
+* Added support for WordPress SEO custom columns.

 = 1.2.1 =
 * Fixed a bug with instant search in WordPress 3.5.